 Finalizing/"Locking" Your Application

-We invite you to review your application status on the application web site (both before and after) the final submission deadline.
+You can review your application status on the application website, both before and after, the final submission deadline.

-When admissions decisions have been made, you will be emailed by the application system that there has been a change in your admission status.
-Admitted Nursing PhD students will have until April 15 to accept or decline our offer of admission and financial support--per the Council of Graduate Schools Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants.
+When admissions decisions have been made, you will receive an email notification from the application system that there has been a change in your admission status.
+Admitted Nursing PhD students will have until April 15 to accept or decline our offer of admission and financial support.